solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ### Creating alerts

-You can create alerts in a couple of ways.
+It is possible to create alerts in a couple of ways.
 Navigate to the **Alerts** menu item in the portal and create it manually.

 ![This image shows how to create resource alerts in the Azure portal.](media/create-alert.png "Creating resource alerts")

-You can also create alerts from the Metrics section.
+Alerts can be created from the Metrics section.

 ![This image shows how to create resource alerts from the Metrics section in the Azure portal.](media/configure-alert-example.png "Creating resource alerts from the Metrics section")

-Once the alert has been configured, you can create an action group to send a notification to the operations team.
+Once the alert has been configured, create an action group to send a notification to the operations team.

 ![Read more icon](media/read-more.png "Read more")  [Set up alerts on metrics for Azure Database for PostgreSQL Flexible Server-Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/howto-alert-on-metrics)

 ### Server Logs

 By default, the server logs feature in Azure Database for PostgreSQL - Flexible Server is disabled.
-However, after you enable the feature, a flexible server starts capturing events of the selected log type and writes them to a file.
-You can then use the Azure portal or the Azure CLI to download the files to assist with your troubleshooting efforts.
+However, after the feature is enabled, a flexible server starts capturing events of the selected log type and writes them to a file.
+Azure portal or the Azure CLI can be used to download the files to assist with troubleshooting efforts.

 For more information on how to enable and download the server logs, reference [Enable, list and download server logs for Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-server-logs-portal).